kakavi/metabase/docs/users-guide/07-dashboards.md

 After a while, your team might have a lot of dashboards.
 To make it a little easier to find dashboards that your team looks at often, you can pin them to the top of the collection by clicking and dragging them to the top or by opening the `…` menu and selecting the Pin action.

-You can also search for any dashboard (or question, collection, or pulse) by its title in the big search box at the top of Metabase.
+You can also search for any dashboard (or question, collection, or pulse) by its title in the big search box at the top of Kenga Analytics.

 ### Fullscreen dashboards